An article un-published (on paper...) about the "Cosmic Couriers."

 The term "Die Kosmischen Kuriere" - which later became a style: the “Cosmic Couriers” - was instead the name of the record company invented in 1973 by Rolf-Ulrich Kaiser, an ex-DJ who from Holland (?) found his mecca in Germany by founding Ohr.

-Kaiser was the type who proudly declared to the press that he was not late with respect to the next fashion (the cosmic one, precisely), he who had not missed - he said - neither the beat fashion, nor the psychedelic one.
+Kaiser was the type who proudly declared to the press that he was not late to caqpitalize on the next fashion (the cosmic one, precisely), since he had not missed any prior fashion: neither the 'beat', nor the 'psychedelic' one.
 Fashions that Froese and Baumann also followed, even “playing whatever they asked” to the soldiers of the US “army and navy” stationed in Berlin.

-“Cosmic” for Kaiser implied a vision (I quote Ulrich Adelt from “Krautrock”, 2016) “of a deterritorialized and post-national cosmological identity that involved the use of hallucinogens and the creation of new sounds, especially with the synthesizer.”
+“Cosmic” for Kaiser implied a vision (I quote from Ulrich Adelt and his “Krautrock”, 2016) “of a deterritorialized and post-national cosmological identity that involved the use of hallucinogens and the creation of new sounds, especially with the synthesizer.”

 But if you look closely, the term “cosmic” was launched - right during the symbolic height of the “space race” - to firmly stake out the vast territory of synthetic timbres (all to be conquered) generated by these new instruments of the emerging consumer electronics industry.